Explore New Zealand... one of the best holiday travel destinations for relaxation, activities, and adventure experiences... Aotearoa

-As part of our holiday in NZ one of the places we really wanted to visit was Maungatautari New Zealand.
-A mountain located in the Waikato, centre of the North Island near the towns of Cambridge, Te Awamutu and Putaruru, which is the location of a predator-free fully fenced wildlife reserve.
+One of the places we really wanted to visit was Maungatautari wildlife sanctuary.
+A mountain located in the Waikato, centre of the North Island near the towns of Cambridge, Te Awamutu and Putaruru.

 Maungatautari mountain view